HOW DO WE ENGAGE WITH DATA IN A POST-TRUTH SOCIETY?

-In Data Stories we aim to explore how people engage with data, and work on solutions that help make data more relevant, more interactive, and more easily shared.
+In Data Stories we aim to explore how people engage with data.
+We work on solutions that help make data more relevant, more interactive, and more easily shared.

-We will test these hypotheses and propose a data experience framework supported by models, algorithms, and guidelines that help individuals and groups in creating bespoke, participatory content (for example, art, games, and stories, from data).
+We aim to propose a data experience framework supported by models, algorithms, and guidelines that help individuals and groups in creating bespoke, participatory content (for example, art, games, and stories, from data).
 The framework design will be informed by practice-led research in three main areas:

 - finding and enriching data